cepthomas/SbotFormat/README.md

 # What It Is
 Sublime Text plugin to do simple formatting of common source code files.
-Doesn't replace the file, shows in a new view.
+Doesn't replace the existing file, shows the content in a new view.

-- Prettify json, handles comments and trailing commas.
+- Prettify json, turns C/C++ style comments into valid json elements, and removes trailing commas.
-- Prettify xmliew.
+- Prettify xml.
-- Prettify C family (C/C++/C#) files using AStyle (must be in your path).
+- Prettify C family (C/C++/C#) files using AStyle (which must be installed and in your path).
+  Note: I started with the python astyle module but it's a sloppy install that offended my sensibilities.
+So this way.

-Built for Windows and ST4.
-Other OSes and ST versions will require some hacking.
+Built for ST4 on Windows and Linux.

 ## Commands
 | Command                  | Implementation | Description |